BryceKrispy9/React-JS/READ.md

 This is my work on React.js

+For a NPX community-made react project, use `npx create-react-app my_app --use-npm`

 SET PATH=%AppData%\npm;%PATH%

 ^ Fixes the js-generate code and allows you to select a product